Veterinary Services Entities Notification

 The Board is required to keep a list of veterinary services entities (s29).

-A company or partnership that intends to provide veterinary services must give the Board written notification of that intention (s26).
+Veterinary Service Entities must give the Board written notification of the intention to provide veterinary services (s26).
 The notification must include the following:

 - the registered office of the company within Tasmania; or

-- the office of the partnership at which notices may be served on the partnership;
+- the office of the partnership/ sole practitioner at which notices may be served;

-- the place or places where the company/partnership proposes to carry on business;
+- the place or places where the entity proposes to carry on business;

-- the names and addresses of the members and officers of the company or the partners;
+- the names and addresses of the members and officers of the company or the partners/ sole practitioner;

 - any other matters the Board considers appropriate.